devnetciscovn/iosxr_telemetry_stack_in_docker/README.md

 # iosxr_telemetry_stack_in_docker
 IOSXR Telemetry Application Stack in Docker

 Often it requires lot of time to configure the telemetry application stack to see the full capabilities of IOS-XR telemetry streaming.
 The telemetry application stack includes telegraf, influxdb, grafana, pipeline, and more.

 The purpose of this project is to preconfigure telemetry application stack (telegraf, influxdb, grafana, et) as docker-compose application along with a number of preconfigured grafana dashboards for router health and network monitoring.

-It all takes a few commands to run whole application stack in docker environment.
+All it takes is a few commands to run whole application stack in docker environment.

 The current monitoring dashboards are
    * Health Monitoring dashboard - CPU, memory, interface counters, GigE optical-power, etc